 You make better decisions when you see good design.
 Why?
 Because seeing pretty things make you happier.
 Good storytelling will be automatically accepted and embraced by your audience.
 Again, you don’t even have to explain it — if it connects on a visceral level, the story will immediately tell itself.
 Your users will smile, laugh, and happily follow the calls to action you place before them.

 On the flip side, of course, stories can evoke other emotions besides happiness.
-Pride, sadness, hope, confusion, anger – any emotion can be present in a design.
-Cultural and historical context is important as well.
+Pride, sadness, hope, confusion, anger — any feeling can be present in a design.
+Cultural and historical context is essential as well.

-Political advertisements can conjure a drastically different emotion after a major historic event (World War II, for example) than they did before it happened.
+Political advertisements can conjure a drastically different emotion after a significant historical event (World War II, for example) than they did before it happened.
 What was previously harmless and intended to inspire happiness suddenly becomes a reminder of a terrible injustice or socio-political disaster.

 Design isn’t just something that we as professionals get paid to do.
 Any instance where people interact with the world around them to create a solution to a problem qualifies as design.

-For example, the ways in which people interact with a design can in themselves tell a story.
-Graffiti and vandalism can tell a surprisingly wide range of stories about how the things designers create are received in the world.
-What businesses do people respect the most, or the least?
+For example, how people interact with a design can in themselves tell a story.
+Graffiti and vandalism can show a surprisingly wide range of stories about how the things designers create are received in the world.
+What businesses do people respect the most or the least?
 Where is a client’s message going to be most effective?
 Look at the graffiti.

-I could go into extreme detail about the social indications of graffiti, itself a complex and fascinating form of design.
-But in terms of professional work, even digital design has its own kind of “graffiti” in the form of comments, anonymous reviews, and even more malicious things like hacking.
+I could go into extreme detail about the common indications of graffiti, itself a complex and fascinating form of design.
+But in terms of professional work, even digital design has its kind of “graffiti” in the form of comments, anonymous reviews, and even more malicious things like hacking.

-It’s important for designers to observe the storytelling that takes place all around us, and use it to start and lead conversations that will help shape the world.
+It’s essential for designers to observe the storytelling that takes place all around us, and use it to start and lead conversations that will help shape the world.
 Being a thought leader is a high social position that is available to any designer, in even the smallest of ways.
-All you need is a really good story.
+All you need is an outstanding story.